adayllson/adayllson/README.md

 <h2 align="Center">👋 Hello, my name is Adailson Almeida!</h2>

-Graduated in Systems Analysis and Development, I'm a beginner as a C# .NET Developer, I'm still studying some current frameworks, architectures and technologies, I'm still qualifying and improving my skills.
+Graduated in Systems Analysis and Development, I'm a beginner as a C# .NET Developer, I'm still studying some current frameworks, architectures and technologies qualifying and improving my skills.

 <h3>Contact me here :point_down:</h3>
 <a href="https://www.linkedin.com/in/adailson-almeida-797689189/" rel="followme">